What Is EDI?

 Look at a list of current message standards and EDIFACT messages.

-SEEBURGER EDI is also available as an on-premises package that you can install in the public cloud of your choice, in your own private cloud or on in-house hardware.
+The SEEBURGER BIS B2B/EDI capabilities are also available as an on-premises package that you can install in the public cloud of your choice, in your own private cloud or on in house hardware.

 Would you like to keep control of some aspects in house while outsourcing others?
 Our Integration Platform as a Service (iPaaS) lets you choose what to manage in-house, while outsourcing other more mundane tasks to SEEBURGER.

-We even offer WebEDI for connecting trading partners with no ERP system, with a low message volume, or just new to EDI.
+We even offer WebEDI for connecting trading partners that have no ERP system or a low message volume, as well as partners that are new to EDI.

 Organizational measures, adapting the EDI solution to company-specific requirements, operating and further developing the system account for the majority of these costs.

-To achieve economical utilization of EDI solutions, it is essential to have a long-term strategy in place that considers a company's future needs.
-Prior to system installation, substantial groundwork needs to be conducted.
-The guiding principle for any EDI project is as follows: "Strategy before organization, organization before technology."
+To achieve economical utilization of EDI solutions, it is essential to have a long-term B2B/EDI integration strategy in place that considers a company's future needs.
+One consideration for a B2B/EDI integration strategy is using API capabilities to complement batch processes for EDI files with real-time API processes.
+Regardless of the EDI solution and EDI integration strategy that you choose, the guiding principle for any EDI project is always strategy before organization, organization before technology.